mougiakouel/QGIS-Training-Manual/basic_map/symbology.rst

 the next step is to create more complex symbology.
 QGIS allows you to do this using symbol layers.

-.. note:: If you are learing basic-level functions, you don't need to do this exercise, but it may be interesting to watch how it's done.
-This will give you an idea of the possibilities.
-You can also try to do this exercise if you like, but it's not necessary if you don't want to.

 Go back to the :guilabel:`Symbol properties` dialog as before.
 In this example, the current symbol has no outline (i.e., it uses the :guilabel:`No Pen` border style).

 .. image:: ../_static/symbology/009-diagram.png

 Note the highlighted button.
-Clicking on it should do something like this:
+Clicking on it will give you a dialog that looks somewhat like this:

 .. image:: ../_static/symbology/010.png

+(It may appear somewhat different in color, for example, but you're going to change that anyway.)

 Now there's a second symbol layer.
 Being a solid color, it will of course completely hide the previous kind of symbol.
 Plus, it has a :guilabel:`Solid